 Keeping a coffee machine clean on the inside, is essential for consistent quality coffee.
 What’s good about this De’Longhi is that this is made easy.
 The water tank, drip tray, grounds container & infuser can all be removed to wash under the tap.
 Flushing & descaling are also straightforward & prompted by a warning light.

 Whatever type of coffee you like, the De’Longhi Magnifica S delivers.
 Plus, it’s super easy to use, meaning wonderful & consistent coffee at home.

 See Best Price on Amazon

 Best Espresso Machine Sage Barista Express

 The Sage Barista Express does everything, brilliantly.
 It puts you in control of everything, plus there’s lots of clever technology to help you prepare the perfect coffee.

 Great coffee starts with great beans.
 The conical burr grinder allows you to adjust the grind size and quantity (dose) of coffee.
 The adjustments allow you to fill the stainless steel portafilter to the right level – every time.
-Next step is to tamper your freshly ground coffee and check the level with the clever razor trimming tool.
+The next step is to tamp your freshly ground coffee and check the level with the clever razor-trimming tool.
 As an aside, the tamper is held neatly in place by a magnet, which helps keep everything tidy.

-Once you have the perfectly loaded dose, the portafilter locks into place and on the press of a button the right volume and temperature of water deliver a precise extraction.
-Beyond the perfect crema topped espresso, there’s a hot water dispenser and steam wand that offers the opportunity to heat and texture milk for the perfect cappuccino, macchiato or latte.
+Once you have the perfectly loaded dose, the portafilter locks into place and at the press of a button the right volume, pressure and temperature of water deliver a precise extraction.
+Beyond the perfect crema-topped espresso, there’s a hot water dispenser and steam wand that offers the opportunity to heat and texture milk for the perfect cappuccino, macchiato or latte.